Spin-flip processes and radiative decay of dark intravalley excitons in transition metal dichalcogenide monolayers: Polarization susceptibility

+where $\hat{\mathcal{A}}(t)$, $\hat{\mathcal{B}}(0)$ are the time-dependent operators in the Heisenberg representation of the unperturbed Hamiltonian and the average is taken over the unperturbed equilibrium state, we obtain the following expression for the polarization susceptibility:

-where $|0\rangle$ and $|\nu\rangle$ are the ground and excited electronic states, $E_\nu$ is their energy difference (that is, the energy of the excitation~$\nu$), the indices $\alpha,\beta=x,y$, and we omitted the non-resonant terms.
+Here $|0\rangle$ and $|\nu\rangle$ are the ground and excited electronic states, $E_\nu$ is their energy difference (that is, the energy of the excitation~$\nu$), the indices $\alpha,\beta=x,y$, and we omitted the non-resonant terms.
+The infinitesimal imaginary part $i0^+$ in the denominators reflects the causal nature of the susceptibility and determines its analytical properties (the susceptibility must be analytical in the upper complex half-plane of~$\omega$).
 In the translationally invariant case, the susceptibilities depend only on the difference $\vec{r}-\vec{r}'$, so

 Here the in-plane components $x,y$ are labeled by the Greek indices $\alpha,\beta$, while the Latin indices run over all three dimensions, $i,j=x,y,z$.

 In the following, we evaluate $\chi_{ij}(\vec{q},\omega)$ using the eigenstates $|\nu\rangle$ which are the lowest-energy states of the intravalley excitons, whose spins are mixed by the Rashba coupling.
 The effect of the Zeeman coupling is treated analogously, the result is summarized in the end of Sec.~\ref{ssec:susceptibility}.